Image Sizing and Editing

 If you are using Photoshop to resize your images, you can use its built-in tools to optimize your photo prior to uploading it to the CMS.
 We also recommend a web-based tool called Optimizilla.

-Images must be in RGB color format.
-If you upload an image and see a text error instead of the image in View/Preview, you may have uploaded an image in CMYK color format.
-Please edit the colorspace in Photoshop and re-upload the image.
+Images must be in RGB color mode.
+If you upload an image and see a text error instead of the image in View/Preview, you may have uploaded an image in CMYK color mode.
+Please edit the color mode in Photoshop and re-upload the image.